Africa’s Integration into the Global Economy: Colonialism Case Study: Soudan/Mali

 - Land holdings per family were small

 - Malian farmers were responsive to incentives if judged safe and in their best interest.

 Using this data and what you already know about colonialism in Africa, work with a partner to complete the following exercise.
-After you have shared your answers with your teacher, place your final answers in your Activity Journal.

 - List all the reasons you can think of that would support the development of large plantation-like cotton farms in Mali.